-The nitty gritty: Registration for the Turkey Trot Mile kicks off at 6.30am on Thanksgiving Day at the Kapiolani Park Bandstand in Honolulu; the Waikiki Holiday Parade starts at 7pm on Friday 27th November 2015.
+Must-know info: Registration for the Turkey Trot Mile kicks off at 7.00am on Thanksgiving Day at the Kapiolani Park Bandstand in Honolulu; the Waikiki Holiday Parade starts at 7pm on Friday 29th November 2019.
 For a delicious Thanksgiving meal, we recommend Tiki’s Grill & Bar in Waikiki.

 As the birthplace of Thanksgiving, visiting Plymouth in November is a must.
 This historic town has held a special place in America’s heart since the Pilgrims landed the Mayflower there in December 1620.
 A hub for patriotism at its finest, you can spend a whole weekend celebrating the nation’s past here – from parades, to waterfront walks, to concerts.
 There’s even a museum that’s open year-round and documents the Pilrgim’s hazardous voyage, their first harsh winter, and the first Thanksgiving at Plymouth.